buddhist-uni/buddhist-uni.github.io/_content/essays/limits-of-desciption_geoff.md

 pages: 16
 ---

-In this essay, Ṭhānissaro Bhikkhu discusses a debate on "not self" as either a linguistic strategy or as an ontology. Ṭhānissaro Bhikkhu objectively presents his view and the [opposing view of Venerable Bhikkhu Bodhi](/content/excerpts/anatta-as-ontology_bodhi).
+Ṭhānissaro Bhikkhu defends his view that "not self" is a linguistic strategy not an ontology.

+This essay is in particular a response to [Venerable Bhikkhu Bodhi's thoughtful critique of this position](/content/excerpts/anatta-as-ontology_bodhi).